fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

-By combining Fluentd and Sematext's managed Elasticsearch + Kibana you get a scalable, flexible, easy to use log search engine with a great Native Web UI.
+By combining Fluentd and Sematext's managed Elasticsearch + Kibana you get a scalable, flexible, easy to use log management tool and search engine with an intuitive native web UI.
 You also get Kibana, if you want to use it.
 This provides a managed Splunk alternative, for a fraction of the cost.

-In this guide, we will go over installation, setup, and basic use of this combined log search solution.
+In this guide, we'll cover the installation, setup, and basic use of this log management solution.
 This article was tested on Ubuntu 18.04. **If you're not familiar with Fluentd**, please learn more about Fluentd first.